shaunmahony/chip-seq-tutorial/index.md

 |                |
 |----------------|
 |![](src/tutorials/chip/t15_peak_calling.jpg)|
 |<small>**Outline of three ChIP-seq binding event detection methods**.
 Peak-finding methods typically either shift the ChIP-seq tag locations in a 3′ direction by half the expected fragment length, or extend the length of the tag in a 3′ direction to be equal to the expected fragment length.
 Tags from opposite strands are merged to construct an unstranded tag density landscapes, and binding event locations are predicted from the locations with maximum tag coverage within each region that contains a significant enrichment of ChIP-seq tags (i.e. the peak summit).
-Peak-pairing methods [e.g. GeneTrack build similar tag density landscapes, but retain strandedness information and typically do not shift or extend the tag locations.
+Peak-pairing methods [e.g. GeneTrack] build similar tag density landscapes, but retain strandedness information and typically do not shift or extend the tag locations.
 Peak locations are determined on each strand separately, and nearby peaks in the correct stranded orientation within a given distance are paired together.
 Binding event locations are predicted from the peak-pair midpoint locations.
 Probabilistic binding detection methods aim to estimate the locations of binding events that could have given rise to the observed ChIP-seq tag locations.
 These methods begin training with initial guesses of binding event locations and a model of how tags are expected to be distributed around real ChIP-seq binding events.
 During each training step, every ChIP-seq tag is probabilistically associated with nearby binding events, depending on the distance between the tag and the event location.
 Given these probabilistic tag assignments, binding event locations are updated to achieve a better fit with their associated tags, and the model of how tags are distributed around binding events is updated to reflect the accumulation of tags around all current binding events.
 During the training process, binding events with few assigned tags are weeded out of the model, and the process eventually converges to a set of final binding locations.
 (Figure and legend from [Mahony and Pugh:2015](http://www.tandfonline.com/doi/full/10.3109/10409238.2015.1051505)).</small>

-In this tutorials we will use [MACS2](https://github.com/taoliu/MACS) peak caller.
+In this tutorials we will use the [MACS2](https://github.com/taoliu/MACS) peak caller.

 ### How does MACS work?